 - $8.00 to sewerage operations

-For a comprehensive overview of our 2020 to 21 rates and charges please refer to our Revenue Policy including Fees and Charges adopted by Council on 30 July 2020.
+For a comprehensive overview of our rates and charges for 2021 to 22 go the Revenue Policy including Fees and Charges.

 Your Council land rates are primarily determined by unimproved land valuations for example, disregards any development on the land, which are supplied to Council by the NSW Valuer General’s Office every three years.